jsharma19/perform2021-quality-gates/lab-guides/05_Write_Load_Test_Script/README.md

     ```

 ## Step 4: Commit changes
-1. Save the file.
-1. Commit/Push the changes to your GitHub Repository *carts*.
+1. Commit the changes by scrolling down and click commit changes.

 ---